rogawa14106/nvim-translator/README.md

 ```

 # TODO (Features planned to be implemented in the future)
+* Timeout when translation fails
-* Avoid relying on curl
+* Avoid relying on curl/wget
 * Ability to view translation history
-* Timeout when translation fails